Highpoint2000/TEFLoggerApp/README.md

 - The TEF Rename menu item can be used to assign a name to the currently selected IP address

 ## History:

+### Version 3.6 (only works from TEF Firmware from v2.11.23 and Android Smartphones!)

+Bug fixes and code improvements:
+- Crash bug from version 3.5 fixed
+- Last TEF source and Switch Theme selection are restored upon restart
+- Menu selection for Sound, Vibration, and RT is restored when rotating the display
+- CSV query is now performed every time Auto Log is started

 ### Version 3.5 (only works from TEF Firmware from v2.11.23 and Android Smartphones!)